Irregular bleeding / periods / menstrual irregularity

 Vaginal Bleeding Patterns

-There are many potential causes of irregular bleeding, some minor and some requiring more attention.
+What causes irregular periods?There are many causes of irregular bleeding, some minor and some more serious.
 Common causes include:

 • Thyroid disorders (overactive or underactive thyroid)

-• Stress (physical, emotional, or mental)
+• Stress (physical, emotional or mental)

 • Significant weight changes (loss or gain)